stringzzz/ISHAE_128/README.md

 # ISHAE 128: Intersperse Substitution Harmony Assembly Encryption

-This was another 128-bit encryption system this time written in x86 assembly as a side project for an Assembly and Comp Org class I was taking about a year and a half ago.
+This was another 128-bit encryption system this time written in x86 assembly as a side project for an Assembly and Comp Org class I was taking about a year ago.
 This encryption system is kind of the precursor to my ANGELITA 128-bit system.
 I'm sure it wouldn't hold up very well to any analysis done on the algorithm, as I never really tested that in the process of creating it.
 This project instead was mostly to see if I could even pull off something like this in x86 Assembly.